AXR | Axillary Reduction Surgery |

 Hospital Stay | Day Surgery |

-Benefits | Cosmetic, Psychological, Functional, Symptomatic |
+Benefits | Aesthetic, Psychological, Functional, Symptomatic |

-Risks | Bleeding, Infection, Scar problems (stretched, thick, abnormal pigmentation, red, retracted etc.), Skin discoloration, Skin cones, Wound separation, Slough, Necrosis, Fat cysts, Pain, Nerve injury (Numbness, weakness, Paralysis), Bruising, Swelling, Overcorrection, Undercorrection, Asymmetry, Remaining stretch marks, Recurrent redundancy / prominence, Cosmetic imperfections (higher risk after subsequent pregnancies / weight changes), Seroma, Lymphocele, Lymphoedema, Reduced shoulder mobility, Pneumothorax, Contour irregularities, Need for further surgery, Liposuction: Friction / thermal burns, Allergic reaction |
+Risks | Bleeding, Infection, Scar problems (stretched, thick, abnormal pigmentation, red, retracted etc.), Skin discoloration, Skin cones, Wound separation, Slough, Necrosis, Fat cysts, Pain, Nerve injury (Numbness, weakness, Paralysis), Bruising, Swelling, Overcorrection, Undercorrection, Asymmetry, Remaining stretch marks, Recurrent redundancy / prominence, Aesthetic imperfections (higher risk after subsequent pregnancies / weight changes), Seroma, Lymphocele, Lymphoedema, Reduced shoulder mobility, Pneumothorax, Contour irregularities, Need for further surgery, Liposuction: Friction / thermal burns, Allergic reaction.
+N.B.
+Most complications are unlikely.
+Serious risks or death are rare |

-Optimising factors | Diet rich in Vitamin C and protein, plenty of fluids, fresh air, scar massage, sun protection, local compression |
+Optimising factors | Diet rich in Vitamin C and protein, plenty of fluids, fresh air, sufficient sleep, scar massage, sun protection, silicone sheets / gel, local compression |

 Discomfort | 1 - 2 weeks |